nejisona/Flutter-firebase-group-chat-app/README.md

 # Flutter-firebase-group-chat-app

-<p>Group-based chat app in Flutter and Firebase with Cloudfirestore, Firebase Auth and StreamBuilders
+<p>Group-based chat app in Flutter and Firebase.
 <br>
 Developed by Neeraj Sona
 <br>